genomicsITER/RSV/README.md

 **Figure 4**.
 Heatmap of amplicon median coverage for hRSV A (left) and B (right) obtained with an Illumina MiSeq2 sequencer and MiSeq Reagent Kit v2 Nano (2x150 bp) collected from nasopharyngeal swabs from six patients.

+Notice that some work is in progress related to the implementation of Iglesias-Caballero et al. protocol [<a href="#References">11</a>].

 <p align="right">
   <a href="#RSV" title="Up">
     <img src="https://github.com/genomicsITER/RSV/blob/main/images/home-icon.png" style="float: right; margin: 10px; padding: 2px;" />